Living-with-machines/station-to-station/wikidata/README.md

 ### Section 3: Expanding the altnames

-Run [extend_altnames.py](https://github.com/Living-with-machines/PlaceLinking/blob/18-refactor-wiki-pipeline/wikidata/extend_altnames.py) to extend the altnames of the British Isles gazetteer and the British Isles stations gazetteer, and to create altname-centric gazetteers (i.e. not WikidataID-centric).
+Run `extend_altnames.py` to extend the altnames of the GB gazetteer and the GB stations gazetteer, and to create altname-centric gazetteers (i.e. instead of WikidataID-centric).

 The altnames come from the following sources:
 * Wikidata `alias_dict`, `english_label`, and `native_label` fields.
 * Geonames alternate names.

-This results in two different dataframes, one for the British Isles gazetteer (stored in `../resources/wikidata/altname_gb_gazetteer.pkl`) and one for the British Isles stations gazetteer (stored in `../resources/wikidata/altname_gb_stations_gazetteer.pkl`).
+This results in two different dataframes, one for the GB gazetteer (stored in `../processed/wikidata/altname_gb_gazetteer.pkl`) and one for the GB stations gazetteer (stored in `../processed/wikidata/altname_gb_stations_gazetteer.pkl`).

 See some rows of the GB stations altnames-centric gazetteer: